 What causes PDA?

 Experts don't know exactly why PDA occurs.
-It is more common in babies born prematurely.
+It's more common in babies born prematurely.
 PDA can also occur along with other heart defects.

 What are the symptoms of PDA?

 The size of the opening between the aorta and the pulmonary artery will affect symptoms.
-If your baby has a small opening, he or she may not have symptoms.
-If your baby has a larger opening, he or she may have symptoms.
+If your baby has a small opening, they may not have symptoms.
+If your baby has a larger opening, they may have symptoms.
 These are the most common symptoms of PDA:

-- Skin turns a blue color from not getting enough oxygen (cyanosis)
+- Skin that turns a blue color from not getting enough oxygen (cyanosis)

 - Very tired

 - Fast or hard breathing